 Discover the lions on either side of the Menai Strait

 A striking and elegant structure, the Britannia Bridge was revolutionary in its design when it was completed in 1850.
-Robert Stephenson was the man awarded the task of constructing a bridge to carry trains over the beautiful Menai Strait as part of the Chester to Holyhead Railway.
+Robert Stevenson was the man awarded the task of constructing a bridge to carry trains over the beautiful Menai Strait as part of the Chester to Holyhead Railway.

 Four stone lions guarded the entrances to the tubes, two at each side.
 (Curiously, the planned statue of Britannia was never built.)
 The beasts soon became a popular feature of the bridge, inspiring a famous local poem:

 Without any hair

 A fire in 1970 meant that the bridge needed alterations, but happily the lions survived.
 Today they can still be spotted, proudly defending their magnificent structure.